thesomewhatyou/gabe/README.md

 - Want extra logs? `pnpm run start:debug`
 - Prefer Bun or Deno?
 Try `pnpm run start:bun` or `pnpm run start:deno` (experimental).

+Gabe, unfortunately, sometimes does NOT have classic commands (for example, level) and it is sometimes broken.

+Fixing is hard, but you CAN add the fix yourself in a pull request (PLEASEPLEASEPLEASEPLEASE).

 ## Commands

 Use `/help` or `&help` in your server to view available commands and categories.